 IV model and results

-R&D spending as a percentage of GDP suffers from indogeneity issues.
+R&D spending as a percentage of GDP suffers from endogeneity issues.
 It is mechanically related to GDP, which in itself is mechanically related to one of the explanatory variables.
 It is also related to all sorts of macroeconomic variables that are not included in the model such as unemployment and inflation.
 These macroeconomic variables can have a significant impact on GDP per capita and HAQ.
 On the other hand, the number of research papers published per year was not impacted much by adding GDP and HAQ.
-This suggests that it is in fact exogenous as there no mechanisms by which lpapers could be correlated with the residual from either models in which it was included.
+This suggests that it is in fact exogenous as there are no mechanisms to your knowledge by which lpapers could be correlated with the residual from either models in which it was included.
 And since the variables have an almost 80% correlation, it makes sense to use lpapers as an instrument for lrd.

 First stage regression: